 The fact is that we are easily distracted and often overwhelmed by constant notifications and calls.
 So much so that we often want to mute certain notifications altogether and the Silent Switch is not enough.
 We can do this with the Do Not Disturb (DND) mode.
-But, what happens if you want to wind up a bit and switch to Silent Mode but still need to make certain contacts ring on your iPhone or receive some important notifications?
+But, what happens if you want to wind up a bit and switch to Silent Mode but still need to make certain important contacts ring on your iPhone or receive some important notifications or phone calls?

 When it comes to calls, there are two ways to get the thing working, but only one applies to calls while notifications won’t come through.
 If you want only calls to come through, DND is where you should look at.
 If, on the other hand, you want to be notified whenever a certain contact sends a message or calls, there’s a tweak in Contacts Ringtone settings you should be looking into.
 Today, we’ll explain both.